-Since Beijing’s national security law for Hong Kong came into force, at least 50 organisations — including unions, churches, media groups, and political parties — have disbanded since 2021.
+After Beijing’s national security law for Hong Kong came into force, at least 58 organisations -including unions, churches, media groups, and political parties – have disbanded since 2021.
 The trend accelerated in the second half of 2021, with bastions of Hong Kong’s pro-democracy movement crumbling within months.

-Decades-old and newer activist groups and unions formed in the wake of the 2014 Umbrella Movement or during the 2019 protests have folded.
+Decades-old and newer activist groups, as well as unions, formed in the wake of the 2014 Umbrella Movement or during the 2019 protests have folded.
 Many cited an inability to see a way forward in the current political climate.

-Last August, Chief Executive Carrie Lam denied there was a crackdown on civil society: “We respect civic society.
+Last year, Chief Executive Carrie Lam denied there was a crackdown on civil society: “We respect civic society.
 Hong Kong has large numbers of NGOs and think tanks and research agencies who are shouldering their civic responsibility in trying to improve Hong Kong’s situation,” she said.
+She later said that the issue of groups disbanding were “nothing to do” with freedom.

 Citizen News (2017 – January 2022)